By-Nordenfelt-AB/log4njs/README.md

 ### Settings
 * **level:** enum `LogLevel`.
 The log level of the logger instance.
 Defaults to `INFO (300)`.
 * **prefix:** String.
 An optional string that is prefixed to all log messages.
 Note that no spacing is not automatically added and must be included in the prefix string if required.
-Default to `''`.
+Defaults to `''`.
 * **timestamp:** Boolean.
 Indicate if the log messages should include the current timestamp (YYYY-MM-DDTHH:mm:ss:mmmZ).
 Defaults to `false`.
 * **callerInfo:** Boolean.
-Best effort attempt at including caller filename & line number.
-Default to `false`.
+Best effort attempt to include caller filename & line number in the log entries.
+Defaults to `false`.
+  * Note: callerInfo has a fairly big performance impact and is not suitable for regular production use.

 **Example**
 ```